vega/vega-lite/site/tutorials/gettings_started.md

   },
   "mark": "bar",
   "encoding": {
-    "x": {"field": "a", "type": "ordinal"},
+    "x": {"field": "a", "type": "nominal"},
-    "y": {"field": "b", "type": "quantitative", "aggregate": "mean"}
+    "y": {"aggregate": "mean", "field": "b", "type": "quantitative"}
   }
 }
 </div>

 Since the quantitative value is on y, you automatically get a vertical bar chart.
-We can change the visualization to a horizontal bar chart by swapping the `x` and `y` channels.
+If we swap the `x` and `y` channel, we get a horizontal bar chart instead.

 <div class="vl-example">
 {